afrikasa/E.BTC/README.md

 - https://twitter.com/xenpub/status/1757975948614381868

-## Requirements
+## Requirements and Installation

 Install Dependencies:
+- Ensure Python 3.9 is installed on your system
-- Ensure you are in the project directory where the requirements.txt file is located.
+- Go into the project directory where the requirements.txt file is located.
 - Run pip install -r requirements.txt to install the required Python libraries.

 The program was tested to work using these versions: